NOTES includes short papers and test files abridged from our workshops and consultations that address the most commonly asked questions.

 An outline and explanation of the different printer profile variants we create, their purposes, both technically and aesthetically, and recommendations for their application in print production workflows.
 Last updated 18 February 2022.

-Creating outstandingly beautiful printer profiles for the highest quality fine art printing is incredibly difficult, therefore it is no surprise how often mediocrity and disappointment dominate.
-This short paper outlines the key considerations and proposes working solutions to this conundrum from the perspective of a visual artist.
+Creating outstandingly beautiful printer profiles for the highest quality fine art printing and soft proofing is incredibly difficult, therefore it is no surprise how often disappointment dominates.
+This short paper outlines the key considerations and proposes working solutions from the perspective of a visual artist.
 Last updated 30 August 2022.

 In creative print making, a print’s appearance under different viewing conditions is mainly an aesthetic problem, while the accuracy of its soft proof is primarily an efficiency and productivity issue.
 This introduction from my Soft Proofing Practice paper summarises the critical factors including the ‘problem’ of media fluorescence.
 Last updated 5 December 2022.